-A four-module blended program helping university lecturers use AI tools to create inclusive, compliant course materials.
-This case study focuses on Module 2, built in Articulate Rise.
+A blended AI accessibility program built to teach critical use of AI, not blind adoption of it.
+A four-module course for Articulate Rise, it helps university lecturers use AI tools to create inclusive, compliant course materials.
+This case study focuses on Module 2, the only module built out so far.

 The first audio clip is deliberately recorded in a noisy environment.
 Hear the problem before the explanation.